TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-08-17-how-to-get-rid-of-magic-static-and-chaos-from-latte-filters.md

 #### Pros & Cons

-- We have decoupled domain logic from filters <em class="fas fa-fw fa-check text-success"></em>
+- We have decoupled domain logic from filters ✅
-- We can re-use the used-to-be filter logic with `MoneyFormatResolver` in other places of application <em class="fas fa-fw fa-check text-success"></em>
+- We can re-use the used-to-be filter logic with `MoneyFormatResolver` in other places of application ✅
-- We are motivated to use DI and decouple code clearly to new service, if it ever becomes too complex <em class="fas fa-fw fa-check text-success"></em>
+- We are motivated to use DI and decouple code clearly to new service, if it ever becomes too complex ✅
-- We are ready for any changes that come in the future <em class="fas fa-fw fa-check text-success"></em>
+- We are ready for any changes that come in the future ✅
-- ~~We think this is the best way, just because it's last <em class="fas fa-fw fa-times text-danger"></em>~~ Not anymore ↓
+- ~~We think this is the best way, just because it's last ❌~~ Not anymore ↓

 <br>